tidyverse/tidyverse.org/content/blog/choose-tidymodels-adventure/index.md

 To learn more about using workflows, see them [used in action in this **Get Started** article](https://www.tidymodels.org/start/case-study/).
 Also, I have quite a number of blog posts and screencasts that walk through how to use workflows, such as [this one](https://juliasilge.com/blog/palmer-penguins/) that compares two approaches for the same modeling problem and [this one](https://juliasilge.com/blog/water-sources/) that trains and evaluates a single workflow (one preprocessor + model).

-## Screening many models
+## Screening many models: **workflowsets**

-Sometimes a modeling practitioner is in a situation where they don't want to try out just a few approaches on a given data set, but **many**: not just two or three or four, but A LOT.
+Sometimes a modeling practitioner is in a situation where they don't want to try out just a few approaches on a given data set, but *many*: not just two or three or four, but A LOT.
 This is most common when a practitioner starts a new modeling project with a data set that is not well understood and there is little (or maybe no) _a priori_ knowledge about what kind of approach will work well.

 For this kind of tidymodels adventure, we encourage users to try the [workflowsets](https://workflowsets.tidymodels.org/) package, which supports the creation, fitting, and comparison of sets of multiple workflows.
 Combinations of preprocessors and models can be created, and the resulting workflow set can be tuned or resampled, then evaluated (perhaps using Bayesian analysis).